Seburath/seburath.github.io/README.md

 You can copy more components from: original_build.html (that's why I decided to let all that files on this repository)

+Look at them on: https://demo.themesberg.com/neumorphism-ui/html/components/all.html

 Based on the awesome UI collection from @Themesberg source repo here: https://github.com/themesberg/neumorphism-ui-bootstrap